Matthews Hall is an independent school which operates on a not-for-profit basis and is governed by a volunteer Board of Governors.

 This By-law relates generally to the conduct of the affairs of Matthews Hall (the “Corporation”).

 - Wednesday, October 23

 - Tuesday, December 3

 Recruiting members to serve on the Board is one of the primary functions of the Governance Committee.
 The Governance Committee makes recommendations about recruiting to the Board.
 In this way, the Board chooses its own governors, which helps build a more diverse range of skills and experience in keeping with the strategic goals of the School.
 This model also ensures that future governors contribute to the continuity of existing aims and values as the custodians of the School’s mission, vision and values.
 If the Board lacks skills or expertise, it can target specific candidates to fill gaps when vacancies arise.

 For information about the process for volunteering to serve on a Board committee, please contact Kayla Moore, Executive Assistant to the Head of School at email@example.com .

 Board of Governors

-Chair of the Building, Property & Design Committee
+Chair of the Board, Chair of the Building, Property & Design Committee

 Nate Fehrman obtained a BA from McMaster University as well as two Diplomas from Mohawk College in Architectural Technology and Construction Management.
 He is a certified Gold Seal Project Manager with the Canadian Construction Association and has 15 years’ experience as a construction professional.